matteo-convertino/vosk-build-model/README.md

 ```

 # Language Model Creation
 The language model consists of the `data/lang/G.fst` file and the` data/local/tmp/lm.arpa` file.
 To create them you need to run the `lm_creation.sh` script.
-First, however, you need to create another file: `data / local / corpus.txt`.
+First, however, you need to create another file: `data/local/corpus.txt`.
 This new file must have a number of lines equal to the number of audios (for example for 100 audios 100 lines).
-In case you haven't created it previously, you can simply get it from the `data / train / text` file with a script that removes the utterance-id.
+In case you haven't created it previously, you can simply get it from the `data/train/text` file with a script that removes the utterance-id.
 Also, to run `lm_creation.sh`, you need to install the SRILM library.
 To install it, download the .tar.gz file from this [site](http://www.speech.sri.com/projects/srilm/download.html).
 Once downloaded, rename the file so that there is no version number, so you have to end up with the file named like this: `srilm.tar.gz`.
 Now take the file and put it under the `kaldi/tools` folder and run it:
 ```
 ./install_srilm.sh && ./env.sh